Locations:

 • What it’s made of: Cigarettes are rolled papers filled with tobacco leaves, often mixed with additives and chemicals.

-• How it works: When lit, the tobacco burns, producing smoke that is inhaled through the filter end of the cigarette.
+• How it works: When lit, the tobacco burns, producing smoke that’s inhaled through the filter end of the cigarette.

 • What it’s made of: Vaping devices use liquids or vape juices that typically contain nicotine, flavorings and other chemicals.
 Some may also contain THC or CBD.

-• How it works: The device heats the liquid to create an aerosol (often mistakenly called vapor) that is inhaled.
+• How it works: The device heats the liquid to create an aerosol (often mistakenly called vapor) that’s inhaled.

-• The health risks: Vaping’s health risks include lung damage from inhaling chemicals as well as heavy metals, which are aerosolized from the vape device itself.
+• The health risks: Vaping’s health risks include lung damage from inhaling chemicals, as well as heavy metals, which are aerosolized from the vape device itself.
 Vaping can also be highly addictive due to the nicotine content, and some devices allow users to consume large amounts of nicotine quickly.
-The vaping devices also create toxic waste for the environment with their lithium batteries and plastic cartridges.
+In addition, the vaping devices create toxic waste for the environment with their lithium batteries and plastic cartridges.

 You may be worried about your teen getting into hookah and believing the incorrect hype about it.
 Dr. Rome recommends tackling this topic through a positive, problem-solving approach.
-“Discuss with your teen what they get out of hookah smoking — and what they could do instead that would be safer,” suggests Dr. Rome.
+“Discuss with your teen what they get out of hookah smoking — and what they could do instead that would be safer,” she suggests.
 “Let them come up with alternative ideas for safer fun.”

 Advertisement

-If your teen is looking for closeness with friends, suggest other options like preparing dinner together or group outings like a shopping trip, bike ride, a picnic or a hangout at a local coffee shop.
+If your teen is looking for closeness with friends, propose other options like preparing dinner together or group outings like a shopping trip, bike ride, picnic or a hangout at a local coffee shop.

 • Communicate the risks.
-Young people may be attracted to the social nature of hookah smoking and to the well-advertised flavors that include names such as Adalya Love 66, Al Fakher Grape with Mint, Fumari White Gummi Bear), Fumari Mint Chocolate Chill, or Cardamon Cheesecake.
-However, hookah smokers may share more than just tobacco – so explain to them that it’s not any better just because it tastes better.
+Young people may be attracted to the social nature of hookah smoking and to the well-advertised flavors that include names such as Adalya Love 66, Al Fakher Grape with Mint, Fumari White Gummi Bear), Fumari Mint Chocolate Chill or Cardamon Cheesecake.
+But hookah smokers may share more than just tobacco, so explain to them that it’s not any better just because it tastes better.

 • Be a role model for your child.
 If you smoke, try your best to quit, too.
-It’s easier said than done, but it’s important for them to have a good role model to follow.
+It can be easier said than done, but it’s important for them to have a good role model to follow.

 • Talk about smoking’s harmful effects early.
 Start when kids are age 5 or 6, and keep it up through their teens — even if they don’t smoke.